Accounts Payable

-The accounts payable account is typically used to record the bills of a business that are outstanding and is also reffered to as A/P for short.
-(There usually is only one single account on the chart of accounts to track all of the outstanding bills even though the word accounts is plural.)
+The accounts payable account is used to record the bills of a business that are outstanding and is also referred to as A/P for short.

 This is an account that should be added to your chart of accounts by the first time you enter a bill.
 The account will be used to track the money that your business owes to others.